-- The School operates a policy of full inclusion for pupils with SEND; - The School has a wealth of experience and expertise in this field and is recognised as a key Birmingham resource; - All pupils have the opportunity to engage in the activities of the school including those which are extra-curricular, such as Hall Green's Got Talent, kayaking, boccia and horse riding; - Hall Green School has been recognised as a user of the disability symbol 'Positive about Disabled People', which is recognition of the positive attitude and commitment we have towards our pupils with disabilities; - Throughout the development and application of the inclusion programme the School has been most careful to safeguard the total teaching and learning environment for the whole school community.
+- The School operates a policy of full inclusion for pupils with SEND; - The School has a wealth of experience and expertise in this field and is recognised as a key Birmingham resource; - All pupils have the opportunity to engage in the activities of the school including those which are extra-curricular; - Hall Green School has been recognised as a user of the disability symbol 'Positive about Disabled People', which is recognition of the positive attitude and commitment we have towards our pupils with disabilities; - Throughout the development and application of the inclusion programme the School has been most careful to safeguard the total teaching and learning environment for the whole school community.
 There is no doubt that all of our pupils benefit from the inclusion of physically disabled pupils into the School.
 However, care needs to be exercised not to expand the range of provision into other areas of special need not suited to the guiding principle of inclusion and care is needed in realistically assessing capability and potential.